polyuly/polyuly.github.io/_pages/openings.md

 * Electronic copies of representative achievements reflecting your academic level

-### Postdoctoral Fellow

-**Duties**

-The appointee will assist the project leader in the research project - “Digital preventive healthcare for people with physical disabilities: a programme of research”.
-The research group has rich experience in relevant fields and aims at achieving impactful deliverables and publishing high-quality papers in top journals and conferences.
-The appointee will be required to:
-1. research and develop new algorithms for the AI-based digital assistant;
-2. develop web-based interventions;
-3. research and develop new learning mechanisms to train efficient networks with available training dataset;
-4. design novel and efficient learning framework tailored for a specific application;
-5. write papers and proposals; and
-6. perform any other duties as assigned by the project leader or his/her delegates.

-**Qualifications**

-1. have a doctoral degree in Nursing, Public Health, Rehabilitation, Psychology, Computer Science  or an equivalent qualification and must have no more than five years of post-qualification experience at the time of application;
-2. have experience in writing research papers and proposals;
-3. have good academic writing skills in English with publications in refereed journals;
-4. have a good command of both written and spoken English and Chinese;
-5. have proficiency in SPSS and Microsoft Office software including Chinese word processing;
-6. have good interpersonal and communication skills;
-7. have a strong enthusiasm in research and a good sense of self-motivation; and
-8. be responsible and able to work independently.

 **Interested?
 Please don’t hesitate to contact me for further information.**

 <!-- ### Bsc / Master students from elsewhere